-The cruise ship will provide you with basics like soap or shower gel, shampoo and conditioner.
+While there will be some differences between cruise lines, as well as cabin categories, your cruise ship will provide you with basic toiletries like soap or shower gel, shampoo and conditioner.
 Sometimes you might get a 2 in 1 shampoo/conditioner.

-Personally, I bring my own hair products, as I have long curly hair so I have my needs ;-).
-That said, my hubby and kids are fine with the bath products provided.
+Personally, I bring my own hair products, as I have long curly hair and have my preferences..
+That said, my husband and kids are fine with the bath toiletries provided by the cruise line.

 5. What outfits will I need for a cruise?

-The consensus from most avid cruisers, is that we don’t need as much clothes as we think.
+The consensus from most avid cruisers, is that we don’t need as many cruise outfits as we think.
 Most of us probably bring about twice as much clothes as we need.

 Consider the weather for your cruise destinations.
 If you are doing a Caribbean cruise, you will probably spend a lot of time in pool wear and cover ups.
 For the evenings, sundresses or capris with light tops are perfect for most nights.

-For a specific guide to What to Wear on a Cruise (in 2020), please read this popular post: What To Wear on a Cruise; The Ultimate Guide
+For a specific guide, please read this popular post: What To Wear on a Cruise; The Ultimate Guide

 6. Should I bring a pillow?

-There’s no need to bring extra pillows.
+There’s no need to bring extra pillows on your cruise.
 Cruise ship beds and bedding is really quite comfortable, and this includes the pillows.